Fujifilm X-M1 vs Panasonic G7

 It is notable that the G7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-M1 does not feature such a mic input.

-Both the X-M1 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the G7 have been discontinued, but can regularly be found used on ebay.
 The G7 was replaced by the Panasonic G85, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-M1 and G7 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic G7 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-M1 and the Panasonic G7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.